Season 1878/79 opened with the Queen’s Park Sports. The preliminary ties for the 4-a-side

 Scotland travelled to London’s Kennington Oval on Saturday 5 April to face

 England.
-William Somers, Charles
+Charles

 Campbell, Willie Mackinnon and Harry McNeil were part of the Scotland side that